Call/Text 602-456-1492 Ilove@boobiejuice.com

 Proteins, Carbohydrates, and Fats Retained

-One of the key concerns regarding freeze drying breast milk is the retention of essential macronutrients such as proteinscarbohydrates, and fats.
+One of the key concerns regarding freeze drying breast milk is the retention of these essential macronutrients.
 Studies have demonstrated that freeze drying does not lead to significant loss of these crucial nutrients.
-The freeze drying process effectively removes water from the milk while preserving the macronutrient structure, ensuring that infants continue to receive the necessary proteinscarbohydrates, and fats required for healthy growth.
+When you store breast milk via freeze drying, the process effectively removes water from the milk while preserving the macronutrient structure, ensuring that infants continue to receive the necessary proteins, carbohydrates, and fats required for healthy growth.

 Immune Factors: Antibodies IgA, IgG, and IgM Retention